Elphel/ktnn-wifi-30a/README.md

 Not secure.

-Code pieces are taken from here and there while looking through ESP8266 programming guides and tutorias.
+Code pieces are taken from here and there while looking through ESP8266 programming guides and tutorials.

 ## hardware setup